tangshuang/webpack-bufferify/README.md

 **content**

-chunk content, you can use it to modify.
+chunk buffer content, you can use it to modify. content is a file buffer, so you should convert it to be a string by `content.toString()`

 **file**